Farm shares five bespoke approaches to tackling climate change challenges.

 - Embracing new technologies: Loch Duart also use state-of-the-art oxygen generation technology at sea, this approach mitigates oxygen depletion events, such as those caused by algal blooms and other harmful microscopic marine species that have only appeared in these waters in recent years.

 - Staff training: Loch Duart places enormous importance on the training of all their staff to ensure they remain vigilant to any environmental changes.
 This includes learning skills like daily monitoring the presence of microscopic algae and oceanic jellyfish that can have a devastating impact on the salmon they are raising.

 Mark Warrington reflects on the future for Loch Duart:

 “Despite our concerns for the future of our unique business, due to rising water temperatures and their associated impacts, Loch Duart Salmon is fully committed to confronting these climate change challenges, head-on.
 We spare no effort to uphold the high standards of innovation, fish welfare and environmental stewardship for which we are known.
+Many of our more traditional small-scale farms and inland locations aid us in doing so.
 Loch Duart is dedicated in our aim to continue nurturing and rearing the best tasting salmon, with the lowest possible impact on the environment.”